SmileiPIC/TP-M2-GI/doc/source/useful_tools.rst

 Following are the instructions to complete this process.

-- Create a new simulation folder, for example called ``sim``, where you will run your simulation:
+- Create a new simulation folder, for example called ``simulation_folder_name`` in your home directory, where you will run your simulation:

 .. code-block:: bash